Coastline Counselling

 Carli Kirby, MACP, RCC (She/Her)

-After graduating with a Bachelor of Design, I moved to New York City, where I landed my dream job as a Graphic Designer in the magazine publishing industry.
-It was an exciting, fast-paced, highly competitive, and stressful lifestyle.
+When I was young I thought I wanted to be a doctor when I grew up.
+But as I got older, that path just didn't feel right, so I took a sharp turn and went to art school.
+After graduating with a Bachelor of Design, I moved to New York, and worked as a Graphic Designer in the magazine industry.
+It was exciting, fast-paced, competitive—and highly stressful.
 I loved what I did, but I hated what it was doing to me.
-After four years of the rat race in New York, I returned to Victoria to reconnect with my family, my friends, and myself.
-My path had come to another fork in the road, and I wasn't sure which way to go.
+After four years in NYC, I returned to Victoria to reconnect, rest and recharge.

-I continued working as a freelance graphic designer, but was unfulfilled.
-My attention was being pulled in another direction.
-I began to face some of the obstacles that had been thrown into my path along the way— anxiety, depression, abusive and narcissistic relationships, toxic work culture, and trauma.
-As I began to heal, I remembered the part of me who wanted to help others heal.
-So I began volunteering and working at a local transition house for women fleeing abuse.
-This work filled me with a new sense of purpose, and motivated me to go back to school and make a career change.
+As I continued in my career as a graphic designer, I felt unfulfilled and my attention was being pulled in another direction.
+I began to look at some of my past experiences that I'd survived, and realized they were still getting in my way—anxiety, depression, abusive and narcissistic relationships, toxic work culture, trauma.
+Through counselling, I began to recover.
+I remembered that part of me who wanted to help others heal.
+I began volunteering and then working at a transition house for women.
+This work filled me with a sense of purpose and a new path unfolded in front of me as I went back to school and earned my Masters of Art in Counselling Psychology.

-I am always honoured to sit with folks and listen to their stories.
+I am honoured to sit with folks and listen to their stories.
 I am grateful to have been called to do this work, and I strive to continue to grow and learn.
 I look forward to accompanying you on your healing journey and the many paths you travel.

 Professional Development